NLnetLabs/krill/doc/development/06_ca_manager.md

-As a result the `CaManager` is fairly complex because it needs to handle these three components in parallel, together with a `CaLocks` structure which is used lock read and write access to individual CAs that is manages.
+As a result the `CaManager` is fairly complex because it needs to handle these three components in parallel, together with a `CaLocks` structure which is used lock read and write access to individual CAs that it manages.

 And, for completeness, this component has access to a `KrillSigner` that can be used to sign things, and the central `Config` that contains runtime